justADeni/intel-npu-llm/README.md

 ## Notes ℹ️

-- **Resource-Intensive Compilation**: The quantization and compilation steps can be time-consuming, taking up to tens of minutes depending on your hardware.
+- **Resource-Intensive Compilation**: The data-aware quantization and compilation steps can be time-consuming, taking up to tens of minutes depending on your hardware.
 However, these steps are performed only once per model and are cached for future use. ⌛⚙️
-- **But wait, why does context fill up and then reset?**: [Continuous batching](https://docs.openvino.ai/2024/api/genai_api/_autosummary/openvino_genai.ContinuousBatchingPipeline.html) has not yet been implemented for NPU's by Intel's OpenVINO engineers.
-You can check API [coverage % here](https://docs.openvino.ai/2024/about-openvino/compatibility-and-support/supported-devices.html). 🚧🛠️

 ## Contributing ⭐